Within Hours

 Emergency Care

-Besides obvious physical injuries requiring an ambulance, if you are suffering from any of the problems listed below, you are advised to proceed straight to George Town Hospital or dial 911 for emergency services.
+Besides obvious physical injuries requiring an ambulance, if you are suffering from any of the problems listed below, you are advised to proceed straight to Doctors Hospital Urgent Care or dial 911 for emergency services.

 - Severe breathing difficulties affecting mobilisation